shrey6162/Questionnaire.github.io/README.md

 ### Requirement Analysis

 The fundamental idea behind our project is to make a product that would offer new aspects of learning.
 We wanted to create a tool that fits into modern age, but still stays true to the concepts of studying.
-During development, we worked out on some points, given as follows. <br>
+During development, we worked out on some points, given as follows: <br>
 •	The provided platform should be user-friendly,<br>
 •	The platform should be highly interactive,<br>
 •	Both user and quiz master could easily get the student ranking and score sheet,<br>